rfmcmillan/sfs-challenge/README.md

 ## Usage

 I'll be including details on usage of the app in the requested video recording.
-But if you encounter any problems at all with installation and usage, please don't hesitate to contact me at rfmcmillan@gmail.com and hopefully I can provide a quick fix.
+But if you encounter any problems at all with installation and usage, please don't hesitate to contact me at rfmcmillan@gmail.com - hopefully I can provide a quick fix.

 ## Author